 - Keep in mind that there will be shade and cloudy days.

-- Location of your panels and angle to the sun is important.
-You can consider using panels that you can redirect throughout the day so you can optimize the sunlight you receive.
+- The location of your panels and angle to the sun is important.
+You can consider using panels you can redirect throughout the day to optimize the sunlight you receive.

 - Use a buffer of 20%-25% for inefficiencies, etc.

-- Finally, remember that if you use more battery storage then you can use less panels.
-You will want batteries if you are using energy at night or on cloudy days.
+- Finally, remember that you can use fewer panels if you use more battery storage.
+You will want batteries if you use energy at night or on cloudy days.

 Solar Panel Factors to Consider